NixOS/nixpkgs/doc/languages-frameworks/dart.section.md

 #### Entering the shell {#ssec-dart-flutter-nix-shell-enter}

-By default, dependencies for only the `flutterHostPlatform` are available in the build environment.
+By default, dependencies for only the `targetFlutterPlatform` are available in the build environment.
 This is useful for keeping closures small, but be problematic during development.
 It's common, for example, to build Web apps for Linux during development to take advantage of native features such as stateful hot reload.